A Sense of Place, naturally speaking.

 Places | Places are geometric and have dimensions | Altered states of being | A field for a game

-Understanding ecological history and historical geography are basic bodies of knowledge for us to comprehend a place: so too are the lives of artists and their paintings, photographers and their photography, film and video.
+Understanding ecological history and historical geography are basic bodies of knowledge for people to better comprehend a place, from an informative perspective.
+So too are maps, diaries, notebooks of naturalists; or the lives of artists and their paintings, photographers and their photography, film and video.